Environment

 demand response

-Buildings may have a combination of thermal storage tanks and batteries to store energy that may be used at peak or expensive periods to meet space cooling, space heating, domestic hot water and non-shiftable (plug) loads.
-These storage devices are charged by the electric device (heat pump or electric heater) that satisfies the end-use the stored energy is for.
+Buildings may have a combination of thermal storage tanks and batteries for active energy storage that provide continuous load shifting energy flexibility services.
+These storage devices may be used at peak or expensive periods to meet space cooling, space heating, domestic hot water and non-shiftable (plug) loads.
+The storage devices are charged by the cooling or heating devices (heat pump or electric heater) that satisfies the end-use the stored energy is for.
 All electric devices as well as plug loads consume electricity from the main grid.
 Photovoltaic (PV) arrays may be included in the buildings to offset all or part of the electricity consumption from the grid by allowing the buildings to generate their own electricity.

 The building devices can be autosized to meet the building’s needs (see citylearn.building.Building.autosize_cooling_device(), citylearn.building.Building.autosize_heating_device(), citylearn.building.Building.autosize_dhw_device(), citylearn.building.Building.autosize_cooling_storage(), citylearn.building.Building.autosize_heating_storage(), citylearn.building.Building.autosize_dhw_storage(), citylearn.building.Building.autosize_electrical_storage(), citylearn.building.Building.autosize_pv()).